nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

 _Subject to change_

 The Metaresources and Policy Attachment GEP is experimental.
-There's no guarantee that Policy Attachment will stay the same as the Gateway API receives feedback from implementors on the feasibility of Policies.
+There's no guarantee that Policy Attachment will stay the same as the Gateway API receives feedback from implementors.

 ## Prioritized NGINX Features

-To identify the set of NGINX directives and parameters NGINX Gateway Fabric should implement first, we first identified the highest priority features using the following criteria:
+To identify the set of NGINX directives and parameters NGINX Gateway Fabric should implement first, we considered the features that the directives and parameters delivered, using the NGINX Ingress Controller's features as a guide.
+Once we had a list of features, we prioritized them into four categories: high-priority, medium-priority, low-priority, and active GEPs.

-1. Customer requested features.
-2. Most popular features of the NGINX Ingress Controller.
-3. Features without active Gateway Enhancement Proposals (GEPs).

-From this list of features, we prioritized them into four categories: high-priority, medium-priority, low-priority, and active GEPs.

 ### High-Priority Features